BioInfoAPS/BioInfoAPS.github.io/_episodes/01-unix.md

 Piping means that the output of first command serves as input of second command and so on.
 This eliminates need for saving intermediate results as a file.

-Lets sort `file1.txt` by chromosome (first column) and by position (second column) within a chromosome, and only display the first 5 columns in top of the sorted lines.
+Lets sort `file1.txt` numerically by second column, and only display the top 5 lines.

 ~~~
-$ sort -k1,1 -k2,2n file1.txt | cut -f1-5 | head -n5
+$ sort -k2n file1.txt | head -n5
 ~~~
 {: .language-bash}

 ~~~
-CM008455.1      27261226        C       A       intergenic_region
-CM008455.1      38680477        T       G       intergenic_region
+CM008457.1      3542278 T       G       intergenic_region
-CM008455.1      39264338        G       A       intergenic_region
+CM008465.1      3999373 G       A       upstream_gene_variant
-CM008455.1      75147386        C       A       intergenic_region
+CM008465.1      4979077 A       C       intergenic_region
-CM008455.1      82264380        ACC     A       intergenic_region
+CM008457.1      5681949 G       A       intergenic_region
+CM008460.1      5909607 A       T       downstream_gene_variant
 ~~~
 {: .output}

-> `,1` and `,2` specify the order/hierarchy of sorting.
-{: .tips}

 > ## Exercise: Finding “alien genes” in the plant pathogen *Streptomyces scabies*.
 >
 > Let’s use the commands in a simple real case.
-Copy a file `aliens_in_scabies` inside `share` directory using following command
+Copy the file `aliens_in_scabies` inside `share` directory using following command
 >
 > > Make sure you are in `/blue/general_workshop/<username>` directory,
 > > if not use `cd /blue/general_workshop/<username>` to go to your personal working directory.